gbmhunter/blog/content/electronics/communication-protocols/ieee-488-glib/index.md

 Although initially designed for connecting instrumentation to computers, in 1977 HP also used the GPIB bus inside it's Commodore PET range of personal computers to connect peripherals[^wikipedia-ieee-488].
 However this was quickly replaced with faster buses such as SCSI.

-{{% img src="gpib-ieee-488-keithley-daq.jpg" width="400px" caption="Photo of the Keithley DAQ6510 Data Acquisition And Logging module which uses the IEEE-488 (GPIB) bus." %}}
+{{% figure src="gpib-ieee-488-keithley-daq.jpg" width="400px" caption="Photo of the Keithley DAQ6510 Data Acquisition And Logging module which uses the IEEE-488 (GPIB) bus." %}}

 In instrumentation, GLIB has generally been replaced with more recent communication protocols such as USB and Ethernet for new instrumentation.